-6. Consolidation
+6. Consolidation (revised)

 Belief: SCSBA believes in consolidation or deconsolidation of school districts provided that in each district affected a referendum is held and a majority of the voters voting in the referendum in each affected district authorizes consolidation or deconsolidation.
 Each district shall have equal voice in the consolidation or deconsolidation question.
 Rationale: A major consolidation of South Carolina school districts took place in the early 1950s.
 Since then, other districts have consolidated into larger systems.
-Currently our 81 school districts range in sizes from 1,000 to 61,000 students.
+Currently our 81 school districts range in sizes from 750 1,000 to 61,000 students.
 A statewide study to determine, among other things, the relationship between school district size in South Carolina and student performance and the cost of providing educational services reached no conclusion on the district size/student performance relationship.

-History: adopted prior to 1993; revised 2001, 2002, 2009
+History: adopted prior to 1993; revised 2001, 2002, 2009, 2016

-7. Constitutional amendment
+7. Constitutional amendment (revised)

-Belief: SCSBA believes the South Carolina Constitution should be amended to require the General Assembly to provide a high quality system of free public schools open to all children and allowing each student to reach his highest potential.
+Belief: SCSBA believes the South Carolina Constitution should be amended to require the General Assembly to provide a high quality system of free public schools open to all children, allowing each student to reach his highest potential.

 Rationale: The adequacy of education funding is the issue in a lawsuit originally filed in 1993 by 40 South Carolina school districts.
 In 1999, the Supreme Court set a new baseline standard for the public education clause of the state's constitution.
 The Court said that the constitution broadly outlines the parameters of a "minimally adequate education" in South Carolina.
-The case was remanded to the trial level to determine the issue of adequacy as it relates to the plaintiff districts and went to trial in July 2003.
-The judge's December 2005 ruling in the education funding lawsuit held, among other things, that the state was not meeting its constitutional duty to provide the opportunity for a minimally adequate education in several poor, rural districts because of its failure to effectively and adequately fund early childhood intervention programs.
-The rulingwas appealed to the Supreme Court which heard oral arguments in-June 2008 and September 2012.
+The case was remanded to the trial level todetermine the issue of adequacy as it relates to the plaintiff districts and went to trial in July 2003.
+The judge's December 2005 ruling in the education-funding lawsuit held, among other things, that the state wasnot meeting its constitutional duty to provide the opportunity for aminimally adequate education in several poor, rural districts because of its failure to effectively and adequately fund early childhood intervention programs.
 In its final ruling in 2015, the court affirmed its earlier finding in favor of the districts citing, among others, that the State was not meeting its constitutional duty.
 SCSBA does not believe that the General Assembly should be satisfied with or proud of a state constitution that only requires a "minimally adequate education."

-History: adopted 1999; revised 2002, 2004, 2008, 2013
+History: adopted 1999; revised 2002, 2004, 2008, 2013, 2016